 - No licensing fee for calling the boat the Adventure 40.

 And yes, this is a pretty sweet deal.
 For absolutely free, a building company gets:

-- A specification for a boat based on my experience, that has been improved and battle-hardened by hundreds of comments.
+- A specification for a boat based on my experience, that has been improved and battle-hardened by two thousand comments.

 - A known viable market for said boat.
 (Yes, there are people waiting in the wings who say they are ready to make a deposit.)

 - A framework for a company that will be able to build this boat at a profit.

 Even if a person or company is not interested in building an Adventure 40, there’s value here as a specification to:

 - Provide ideas while designing larger and more complex boats or even smaller and even simpler ones.